Dev-BVP/creator-docs/content/en-us/creator-programs/rdc.md

 Roblox Developers Conference (RDC) is coming back as a virtual and in-person event to San Jose on September 5-6, 2025!

-RDC is an invite-only event that brings together Roblox developers, brands, and creators worldwide.
+RDC is an invite-only666 event that brings together Roblox developers, brands, and creators worldwide.
 There will be networking opportunities, in-depth breakout sessions, product demonstrations, and office hours—all designed to empower your success and showcase the future of Roblox.

 <figure>
 <Chip